There are currently no decks for this class/archetype since the release of the Wonderland Dreams expansion, check back soon :)

 - Against Blood: Dragoon Scyther -> Angel of the word -> Trinity Dragon

-Bluntly stated, use your followers to cut through your opponents defense.
-This ia a very "all or nothing" Style of deck.
+- This is a very "all or nothing" Style of deck.
 You either win through war of attrition and face damage or you lose because you ran out of resources completely.
-Your priorities should be as follows:

 - Use your evolution points to force damage through to your opponent to end the game as quickly as possible.